jegfish/ram-dev-env/README.md

   - NOT run by `ram image provision`.

 Reasoning for including certain things in the base image is to save the user's time.
-Full install and configuration can an hour or longer, so do as much as possible ahead of time.
+Full install and configuration can be an hour or longer, so do as much as possible ahead of time.

 ## README table of contents